markope/crossbarwww/website/crossbario/iotcookbook/Tessel-Camera.md

 crossbar start
 ```

-This also serves a frontend where you can view the accelerometer data logged at
+This also serves a frontend which allows you to trigger the taking of an image and displays the progress feedback as well as the image:

 ```
 http://localhost:8080